Keyboard shortcuts

 namestringReference key.
 Used as ${binary.relay}, ${binary.transfer}, etc.

-pathstringLocal path.
-Prefix target: to resolve relative to the Cargo target directory (e.g. target:examples/transfer).
+pathstringLocal path to a prebuilt binary or source directory.
+Prefix target: to resolve relative to the Cargo target directory.

 urlstringDownload URL.
 Supports .tar.gz archives; the binary is extracted automatically.